 Where are ultrafine particle levels elevated?

 The map to the right shows the spatial distribution of ultrafine particles across Allentown.
-The blue squares have below average ultrafine particle levels, the yellow squares have average ultrafine particle levels, and the brown squares have high ultrafine particle levels. so far, ultrafine particle levels are elevated near the entrance to the railyard.
-As we continue to do more rides through Allentown the pattern of ultrafine particles should become more accurate.
+This map is based on XX bike rides on several different days.
+The map takes the data from each individual bike trip’s “snapshots in time.”
+The blue squares indicate below-average ultrafine particle levels, the yellow squares indicate average ultrafine particle levels, and the red squares indicate higher ultrafine particle levels.
+Based on the data so far, ultrafine particle levels are most elevated near the entrance to the railyard.
+As we continue to do more rides through Allentown the pattern of ultrafine particles should become more representative.

+What’s next?

+We plan to return to homes with air monitors to capture more data over the winter months.
+Air quality is typically worse in the winter due to both weather conditions as well as wood smoke from residences.
+We will then combine wintertime data with data above and publish and share a more complete analysis of air quality in the area in late spring of 2018.